Pluricanonical cycles and tropical covers: Leaky and pluricanonical numbers

 \begin{definition}[Number of leaky covers $\leakyn$] Fix a genus $g$ and a degree $\mathbf{x}$.
 We define the \emph{number of leaky covers of genus $g$ and degree $\mathbf{x}$}, denoted $\leakyn$, to be the degree of the tropical branch morphism $br_{\trop}: \leak \rightarrow \mathsf{tEx}.$

 Here, the degree is the weighted number of preimages of a point in the interior of the $r-1$-dimensional cone of $\mathsf{tEx}$.

+As we see below, it is possible for our leaky covers to have $1$-valent vertices of genus $1$.
+For those, we define the weight of the corresponding cone to obtain a factor of $-\frac{1}{24}$.
+This choice is motivated by the correspondence theorem.

 A preimage is weighted by the product of the weight of the polyhedron in which it lives with the index of the image lattice of this polyhedron under $br_{\trop}$ in the natural lattice of $\mathsf{tEx}$. \end{definition} This definition of degree is analogous to Definition 5.14 in \cite{CJM1}, see also Definition 4.1 in \cite{GKM07}.

 \begin{example} The leaky cover in Figure \ref{fig-leakycoverex} contributes to the number $L_{1}((5,-1,-1),1)$ with the weight $1$ times the index of the image lattice of this polyhedron under $br_{\trop}$.
 (The size of its automorphism group is $1$.)
 By Remark 5.19 of \cite{CJM1}, this product equals the index of the linear map given by the square matrix in which we combine the equations for the weight with the evaluations.
 By Example \ref{ex-polyhedron}, the polyhedron of the combinatorial type of Figure \ref{fig-leakycoverex} is surrounded by $\RR^4$, thus our matrix is of size $4$.
 Two of its lines are given by the equation of the cycle, $(3,1,-1,-1)$, and the equation that the middle vertices of $\Gamma$ have the same image, $(0,1,0,-1)$ (see Example \ref{ex-polyhedron}).
 The second vertex of $\PP^1_{\trop}$ is at distance $l_3$ from the first, the third at distance $l_4$ from the second.
 Thus the square matrix to consider is